syamsundar123/streamlitapp/README.md

 What the project does:
 In this Streamlit App users can enter any wikipedia name and extract Named Entity Recognition of that wikipedia.
+You can't extract the data if you enter a name other than wikipedia

 Why the project is useful
 It is useful to get Named Entities from wikipedia.